In Our Lady Immaculate Primary School we place reading at the heart of our curriculum;

 In Our Lady Immaculate Primary School, reading is taught through Shared Reading sessions, Guided Reading sessions, Individual reading and Independent reading.
 We use a book band approach to reading using the following schemes; Oxford Reading Tree, New Way, Project X Code, PM Story Books, Sails and Lighthouse and in Key Stage Two Rigby Star and Rigby Navigator.
-Whilst using published schemes, we also read a range of books by significant children’s authors including Julia Donaldson, Michael Rosen, Shirley Hughes, Michael Morpurgo, Frank Cottrell Boyce and David Almond.
+Whilst using published schemes, we also read a range of books as part of our ‘Quality Texts ‘ approach to link reading and writing together .
+Our books include those written by significant children’s authors including Julia Donaldson, Michael Rosen, Shirley Hughes, Michael Morpurgo, Frank Cottrell Boyce and David Almond.
 These are all enhanced by the promotion of Reading for Pleasure.

 In EYFS and KS1, phonics is taught through letters and sounds.
 This initiative promotes a strong and systematic emphasis on the teaching of synthetic phonics to aid the teaching and learning of reading.
 As part of this programme, the children will be taught to:

 - discriminate between the separate sounds in words;

 - learn the letters and letter combinations most commonly used to spell sounds;

 - read words by sounding out and blending their separate parts;